abhimanyupallavisudhir/infonomy-server/README.md

 - [x] let users put their API keys
 - [x] balances
 - [x] balance logic doesn't seem correct -- check line 480 of tasks.py
+- [ ] balance logic still has problems + better handling for the case when the user runs an inspection twice
-- [ ] fix the very stupid issue of bot sellers posting stuff every time recompute_inbox is called.
+- [x] fix the very stupid issue of bot sellers posting stuff every time recompute_inbox is called.
 We need inbox items to be marked as purchased etc.
 - [ ] allow llm botsellers to have pre-set prices instead of expecting the LLM to generate a price
 - [ ] allow matchers to filter for only recursive contexts (for botsellers)
 - [ ] make sure matcher logic is correct